This activity is intended for healthcare providers delivering care to women and their families.

 In support of improving patient care, this activity has been planned and implemented by the Postgraduate Institute for Medicine and The ObG Project.
 Postgraduate Institute for Medicine is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 Postgraduate Institute for Medicine designates this enduring material for a maximum of 0.25 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 A cystic hygroma is an anomaly of the vascular-lymphatic system formation.
 Failed venous-to-lymphatic connections lead to distended fluid-filled spaces and visualization of septations which may extend along the length of the fetal axis.
 A cystic hygroma can be seen as early as an 11-week ultrasound.
 Later in pregnancy, cysts may be seen on either side of the fetal neck, with a nuchal ligament running between the two structures.
-There is an unfavorable outcome in 78% of cases, with aneuploidy present 50% of the time.
-However, 10-20% resolve in utero, which is more likely in euploid fetuses.
+Aneuploidy is present in 50% of cases.
+There is a high rate of intrauterine fetal demise especially if hydrops is seen.
+However, 10 to 20% may resolve in utero in euploid fetuses.